fubarhouse/brand/README.md

 Installation is standard for Drupal 7 modules.

 See https://drupal.org/documentation/install/modules-themes/modules-7 for more information.

+Once enabled, permissions will have to be set before it can be used.

 Be sure to clear site caches and rebuild any registries after enabling the module and as code becomes available for use by the module.